 Developing a Management Plan

 The goal of a crow management plan is to move crows from an area where they cause excessive nuisance and damage problems to an area where they will pose less of a problem.
 Because you will be moving many crows from one location to another, it is important that you have a coordinated management effort so crows are not continuously moved back and forth from one location to another.
 Crows have been forming large roosts in winter probably ever since there have been crows, so it is unlikely that you will be able to remove crows from an urban area completely.
 It is unrealistic to assume you will be able to "solve" the crow problem.
 Instead, your goal should be to manage it.

 Establish a Working Group

 Crow management requires a coordinated effort and works best if you can get stakeholders and interested individuals working together.
 It is much less successful if each group or individual is working on their own.
 In most urban areas where crows have been roosting for a number of years, there are people who are interested in managing the crow roost or who have been actively attempting to manage it on their own.
 They might include local municipal officials as well as local business owners who have been affected.
 These persons should be included in your management group.

 Contacting other communities where crow management has been attempted can help you identify potential conflicts and problems ahead of time.
 It is also helpful to include a representative from a local law enforcement group.
-You may also want to include or contact a USDA Wildlife Services biologist or a representative from your state wildlife agency or cooperative extension office.
+You may also want to include or contact a USDA Wildlife Services biologist or a representative from your state wildlife agency or extension office.